TurcoRiccardo/ARC_AGI/README.md

 We can apply different types of actions to rows:
 - **moveRow:** moves the selected row of one in one direction
-- **changeColorRow:** slightly changes the color of the colored pixel in the selected row
+- **changeColorRow:** slightly changes the color of the colored pixels in the selected row
+- **changeColorRowPixel:** slightly changes the color of the selected pixel in the selected row
 - **modifyRowAdd:** add a new colored pixel in the selected row
 - **modifyRowDel:** delete a colored pixel in the selected row
 - **modifyRowMove:** modify the selected row by swapping two pixel